duosecurity/duo_drupal/7.x/README.txt

 1.4 - Bug fix, naming + translation issues.
 1.5 - Major update to login method, add support for custom login style, moved preview to new page,
-      and adds a duo_strings for constistant naming between the 6.x and 7.x module
+      and adds a duo_strings for constistant naming between the 6.x and 7.x module 1.6 - Bug fix, fix permissions typo, protect forgot password with TFA 1.7 - Bug fix, fix an issue with password resets.
+1.8 - Add support for Duo's new enrollment frame.

 File List